 Cybersecurity essentials : How to spot a scammer

-While we do everything we can to keep your Cashplus Account secure from cybercrime, we can’t keep every aspect of your online identity safe all the time.
+While we do everything we can to keep your Cashplus Bank Account secure from cybercrime, we are aware that fraudsters are constantly identifying new ways to access your online identity.
 To help you stay one step ahead of the fraudsters there are some simple things you can do to avoid common, but ever more advanced, scams.

-If you’re worried about something fraudulent in your Cashplus Account or think you may have been a victim of cybercrime, get in touch with our specialists straight away on 0330 024 0924 or email them at [email protected].
+If you’re worried about something fraudulent in your Cashplus Bank Account or think you may have been a victim of cybercrime, contact us straight away on 0330 024 0924.

 If you’re looking for help and advice to keep your business safe from cybercrime, take a look at our dedicated business cybersecurity page.

 Among the most common ways scammers steal personal information like usernames, passwords and banking account details is through fake emails.
-Increasingly harder to spot, here are some tell-tale signs to look out for:
+As with phone scams, be cautious of scammers impersonating trusted sources such as the NHS or HMRC contacting you unexpectedly.
+Here are some tell-tale signs to look out for: